canonical/terraform-provider-maas/docs/resources/node_script.md

 page_title: "maas_node_script Resource - terraform-provider-maas"
 subcategory: ""
 description: |-
   Provides a resource to manage MAAS node scripts.
+It expects a script with metadata defined only embedded in the script, and it computes them in the Terraform state after the resource creation.
+Details about script metadata can be found in MAAS docs, ref: https://maas.io/docs/reference-commissioning-scripts
 ---

 # maas_node_script (Resource)

 Provides a resource to manage MAAS node scripts.
+It expects a script with metadata defined only embedded in the script, and it computes them in the Terraform state after the resource creation.
+Details about script metadata can be found in MAAS docs, ref: https://maas.io/docs/reference-commissioning-scripts

 ## Example Usage